-The OTTY Pure Hybrid mattress is the first in the UK to use an innovative bamboo and charcoal foam.
+The OTTY Pure mattress is the first in the UK to use an innovative bamboo and charcoal foam.
 According to OTTY, it's a veritable super-foam, being moisture-wicking, antibacterial, temperature-regulating, and made with sustainable materials.

-OTTY Pure mattress review: Design and comfort
+OTTY Pure mattress review: design & comfort

 OTTY Pure mattress: Specs